-Finally, the infrastructure of the private cloud can be set up on-premises in a company’s existing datacenter or externally with the cloud service provider, or a combination of both.
+The infrastructure of the private cloud can be set up on-premises in a company’s existing data center or externally with the cloud service provider, or a combination of both.
 A private cloud is the ideal environment for virtualization and hyperconvergence, which enable the organization to pool and allocate resources or scale them up and down.

 Making the Choice

 Either a private or a public cloud (from a specific vendor) could be clearly better for a particular or typical application or workload that the organization operates.
 There’s no one type of cloud computing that’s right for all companies.